emysliwietz/menge/README.md

 ## Notes and Contents

-- I/II Samuel and I/II Kings are named with their English titles despite the fact that in Latin they are respectively I-IV Kings.
-This is simply because the interface is in English and is supposed to be consistent with `kjv`.
+- Books are named by their German full name but use their English abbreviation to be consistent with kjv.

 ## Install